Understanding Accreditation

 ACTAR is recognized in the United States and Canada as an independent accrediting organization for those who work in the field of Accident Investigation and Reconstruction.
 The weight of this credential can make it easier for an investigator to establish his suitability to present expert witness testimony in the legal system of both countries.

-ACTAR accreditation is also held by investigators in Australia, Italy, Singapore and The United Arab Emirates.
+ACTAR accreditation is also held by reconstructionists in Australia, Brazil, Columbia, Jamaica, New Zealand, Puerto Rico, Switzerland, and United Arab Emirates.

 Getting Started